Maritime Counter-Trafficking Course (MCTC)

 • PRIMARY AUDIENCE: Boarding Officers at units in direct support of JIATF-S operations or with orders to a JIATF-S deployable unit with the expectation that the member will be serving in an LE capacity.

-• SECONDARY AUDIENCE: Boarding Officers at units within D7, D8, and D11, or at Deployable Strike Force (DSF) units that are actively and regularly engaged in counter-trafficking operations.
+• SECONDARY AUDIENCE: Boarding Officers at units within D7, D8, and D11, or at Deployable Specialized Forces (DSF) units that are actively and regularly engaged in counter-trafficking operations.

-Note: Those not incorporated in the primary or secondary audiences are encouraged to submit training request waivers.
-These will be approved on a case-by-case basis by the Program Manager, CG MLE-2.
-Waiver requests are located on the CG MLE-2 portal page.
+Note: Waivers will be approved on a case-by-case basis by CG MLE-2.
+The waiver is located on the CG MLE-2 portal page.